Calisphere uses many technologies to aggregate and deliver digital collections.

 Rikolti

-Building Rikolti is a highly intensive development project; we’re committed to developing infrastructure that uses current, well-supported systems that can continuously support the statewide aggregation of digital cultural heritage resources.
-We are aiming to completely replace our current harvesting infrastructure with Rikolti in early 2024, as a provisional timeframe; we will provide updates on our timeline as our development work continues.
+We are committed to developing infrastructure that uses current, well-supported systems that can continuously support the statewide aggregation of digital cultural heritage resources.